 Outstanding spiritual resources

 I’d like to add a comment here: over the years I have had to remove several links from this section that were written by deeply conflicted people.
-Some later “detransitioned” or disavowed their past identity as transgender/transsexual.
-In fact, some of these deeply conflicted people later go on to work to rid their religion of choice of other transsexual/transgender members.
+Some later “detransitioned” or disavowed their past identity as trans.
+In fact, some of these deeply conflicted people later go on to work to rid their religion of choice of other trans members.
 I mention this as a warning– some people are unable to reconcile their gender feelings with their religion, and end up choosing one or the other.
 In some cases, their religion is the winner, and the transgender women who have been brought into their confidence are the losers.
 Be careful, especially when dealing with people who seem especially preoccupied with religion.
 They may be working through far more serious issues than gender identity.

 If you have found a link or a community of belief you’d like me to add, just send me a note!